-4. De Minimis or Micro Purchases of between \$100 and \$5,000.
-For small purchases of less than \$5,000, also known as de minimis or micro purchases, only one price quote is required, provided the quote is considered reasonable.
+4. De Minimis or Micro Purchases of between \$100 and \$510,000.
+For small purchases of less than \$510,000, also known as de minimis or micro purchases, only one price quote is required, provided the quote is considered reasonable.
 Quotes may be obtained orally (either in person or by telephone), by fax, catalog, website, email, letter, or other informal procedure.
 If the purchase is made for reasons other than price, the file must clearly describe the reason for the purchase.
 Under no circumstances will a purchase be broken down into more than one action in order to meet the micro purchase threshold (except as may be reasonably necessary to comply with Section V of this policy).
-The de minimis or micro purchase must be documented by an authorized purchase order or contract.
+To the extent practicable, micro purchases shall be distributed equitably among qualified sources and The de minimis or micro purchase must be documented by an authorized purchase order or contract.

-5. Small Purchases of between \$5,000 and \$150,000.
+5. Small Purchases of between \$510,000 and \$1250,000.